gangodawilae/Esandi/README.md

 - I want  to be a doctor when I grow-up because I like to treat people and I'm studying my best to become a doctor in future.

-- I also want to improve my violin and, chess skilss in future with my acadamic improvements.
+- I also want to improve my violin and, chess skills in future with my acadamic improvements.